 4. Zip through the sky: Hummingbird Ziplines at the Wharf offers a high-adventure experience consisting of nine towers and seven ziplines over the length of one mile.
 The zipline course takes you as high as 90 feet of the ground, providing a great vantage point for spectacular views of the stunning coastal scenery.

 5. Enjoy a Festival: Fall is festival season in Gulf Shores and Orange Beach.
-Here’s a list of some upcoming events that will be a feast for the eyes, ears, and taste buds!
+Here’s a list of events that will be a feast for the eyes, ears, and taste buds!

 6. Take a Dolphin Cruise: Whether you are looking for a family-friendly dolphin-sighting cruise or a relaxing dinner cruise, you’ll find lots of options in Gulf Shores and Orange Beach.